nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Example:** `food_update n/tomato c/20 f/30 p/40`

 <div markdown="span" class="alert alert-primary">
   ✏️ <strong>Note:</strong> Ensure that the food item exists in the application.
+All food nutrients' value specified must lie within the range of 0 to 1000, both inclusive, and can be up to 2 decimal places.
 </div>

 <div markdown="span" class="alert alert-success">